 I'm incredibly biased here, because Bandera is my home!

-Bandera stands out as one of the most authentic Western towns in Texas, and the numbers prove it's still accessible for everyday buyers.
-With a population of 912 residents experiencing steady 1.9% annual growth¹, this community maintains its small-town charm while offering modern amenities.
+Bandera stands out as one of the most authentic Western towns in Texas.
+With a population of around 900 residents, this community maintains its small-town charm while offering modern amenities.

 While it doesn't have the tourist draw that, say, Fredericksburg has, tourism is still a major economic force here.
 Saturdays and Sundays invariably bring people downtown where they enjoy the authentic western restaurants, stores, bars, and likely get a glimpse into our reality wherein we see roosters on main street and people frequenting Sonic on horseback.